liato/wolframalpha/README.rst

 Make sure you have a working Python installation (>= 2.5) and that `lxml <http://codespeak.net/lxml/>`_ is installed.
-Download the latest version of wolframalpha-api from `GitHub <http://github.com/liato/wolframalpha-api>`_ or clone it using git.::
+Download the latest version of wolframalpha from `GitHub <http://github.com/liato/wolframalpha>`_ or clone it using git.::

-    git clone git://github.com/liato/wolframalpha-api.git
+    git clone git://github.com/liato/wolframalpha.git
-    cd wolframalpha-api
+    cd wolframalpha
     python setup.py install

 Usage
 -----

-Take a look at `the docs <http://docs.x00.us/wolframalpha-api/>`_ for information about how to use wolframalpha-api.
+Take a look at `the docs <http://docs.x00.us/wolframalpha/>`_ for information about how to use wolframalpha.

 License